Why go to Slovakia? The 10 good reasons to go Slovakia

 Budget & Tips Budget & Tips

-There are various schemes such as the Bratislava City Card (€18/25) (http://card.visitbratislava.com) or regional Orava Pass or Liptov Region Card which offer significant savings on site entrance fees and some partner restaurants and accommodation.
+There are various formulas available, such as the Bratislava City Card (€18/25) (http://card.visitbratislava.com) or the Orava Pass or Liptov Region Card, which offer substantial savings on entrance fees to sites and on certain restaurants and partner accommodation.

 Main events Main events

-One of the country's major events is the Bratislava City Days, a great historical costume festival that takes place at the end of April.
-Kosice hosts a film festival in June, Art Film Fest, but the biggest cultural event is undoubtedly the Pohoda Music Festival, which takes place every year in July on the airport site of Trenčín.
-Over three days, the concerts of big stars follow one another (Fatboy Slim, Liam Gallagher...), an important date for the Slovak youth.
+Among the country's major events are the Bratislava City Days, a major historical costume festival held at the end of April.
+Košice hosts a film festival in June, Art Film Fest, but the biggest cultural event is undoubtedly the Pohoda Music Festival, which takes place every July on the site of Trenčín airport.
+Over three days, concerts by big-name stars (Fatboy Slim, Liam Gallagher...) follow one another, an important date for Slovak youth.

 Guided tours Guided tours